24-days Top 5 National Parks Trip

-On the last day of the tour you will have breakfast early, then walk to the little harbour of Chalalán on the Tuíchi River.
+On this last day of the tour, you will have an early breakfast and then walk to the little port of Chalalán on the Tuíchi River.
 By boat you will return to Rurrenabaque.
 On the way you will certainly see many bird species again.
 Then you will be taken to the airport for your flight to La Paz.
-Today lunch is included.
-Stay overnight in La Paz.

 Day 14: La Paz - Uyuni (3,600 m)

 You have a day at leisure in the cultural metropolis.
-You can make it a relaxing day or visit one of the museums.
-You can also visit the Moon Valley, an eroded landscape that contains the largest hummingbird in the world.
-In the evening you fly from La Paz to Uyuni.
-Stay overnight in Uyuni.
-(You can also take the night bus, then you will stay overnight on the bus.)
+You can make it a relaxing day or visit one of the museums the city has to offer.
+You can also visit the Moon Valley, an eroded landscape where the largest hummingbird in the world is found.

 First you will visit the Train Cemetery, and then Colchani, where handicrafts made of salt can be seen, as well as the process of making domestic salt, and the Salt Museum.